TeoNikolov/wasp-ss-gesgen/README.md

-# wasp-ss2023-gesgen
-Repository containing code for the gesture generation part of the WASP Summer School 2023 student assignment.

-**Disclaimer** The repository is WIP and may not function fully.
-The README is currently unavailable.

 # Introduction
 This repository contains various modules and code needed for completing the "Gesture Generation" tutorial for the WASP Summer School 2023.
 Later, the students will also use what they have learned here to generate gestures as part of a final student assignment; these gestures will be visualised in the [Norrköping Visualisation Center](https://visualiseringscenter.se/en).